NYPL-Simplified/Simplified-Android-Core/README.md

 #### MVVM

-Newer application modules, roughly follows an [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architecture.
+Newer application modules, roughly follow an [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architecture.
 The _View Model_ in the application exposes reactive properties and executes all tasks on a background thread.
 The _View_ observes those properties and updates on the Android UI thread.